 Finance

 21. Budgeting and money management.
 Once kids begin to make some money, teach them how to set aside money to save, tithe, spend, and give.
-Provide opportunities for them to invest their money so they can see the return after a given amount of time.
+Provide real world opportunities for them to invest their money so they can see the return after a given amount of time.
 Teach them about compound interest.
-A good example would be to show them the cost of a house with a 30 year mortgage compared to how much you actually pay after the loan is complete.
+A good example would be to show them the cost of a house with a 30-year mortgage compared to how much you actually pay after the loan is complete.
 Dave Ramsey’s Foundations in Personal Finance for Homeschoolers is a great place to start!

 24. Calculate a tip.
 Show kids how to calculate a tip for a service.
 Include a lesson about the importance of being generous!

 25. Entrepreneurship.
 In our home, I have found that our kids love to make money!
 Even from the time they are very little, they ask to help with small jobs.
 It gives them a sense of power and confidence.
-We have paid them to make our bed, match socks, and many other odd jobs.
+We have paid them to make beds, match socks, and many other odd jobs.
 When they get older, encourage them to come up with ideas of ways to make money: mow lawns, neighborhood yard work, snow shovel, lemonade stand, bake sale, yard sale, sell items online, walk a neighbor’s dog.

 26. Pay bills.
 One good way to begin learning to budget is to have the responsibility of actually paying a monthly bill.
 A teenager with a job can start by paying (or contributing) to the car insurance and phone bills.